Trump orders ban on most transgender troops

 "Commanders noted that the policies had benefits for all service members by creating a more inclusive and diverse force," the study said.

-In the February memo, Mattis pushes back on the 2016 RAND study, saying the policy issue is "more complex than the prior administration or RAND assumed."
+In the memo, Mattis pushed back on the RAND study, saying the policy issue is "more complex than the prior administration or RAND assumed."

 At the time of the study, 18 countries, including the United Kingdom, Israel, Canada and Australia, allowed transgender personnel to serve openly.